 The menu bar at the top of the page provides you with links to the ‘Home’ page, ‘About’ me, and then each of the courses I teach are listed in order.
 Simply find your class and click on the appropriate semester in the drop down menu to access all posts, videos and assignments.
 Remember – all posts will show up in chronological order, with the most recent first.
 If you’re having a hard time finding what you’re looking for, or simply don’t want to scroll through all the recent posts, simply click the magnifying glass in the top right hand corner to search the site.
+Please note: the first five years of content for this website has now been moved to the ‘Archive’ page.
+This older content was created so much students could quickly access resources from class.
+Any assignments or resources in the archive may be outdated, may no longer work, and will no longer be maintained.

 The home page will always display a slideshow of the four most recent posts for all classes.
 Below that you’ll notice that each course appears in it’s own section, with the four most recent posts available to click on as well.